-In 2016 cyclist Chris Froome because the first British 3-time winner of the Tour de France, but as his team began preparations for this year's race - set to begin July 1 - they wanted to give Froome an edge.
+In 2016 cyclist Chris Froome became the first British 3-time winner of the Tour de France, but as his team began preparations for this year's race they wanted to give Froome an edge.

 They turned to a relatively new technology: 3d printing titanium handle bars for the Froome's bike.